Forrester's

 Riley Street, After Dark

 Surry Hills has spent the better part of a decade sorting itself out.
 The suburb that once ran on cheap Thai and late-night dive bars now holds a denser concentration of considered hospitality than most Sydney postcodes, with Riley Street in particular carrying a disproportionate share of that weight.
-Forrester's sits at 336 Riley Street, a position that puts it inside the gravitational field of a neighbourhood where the expectation for a bar is no longer just a cold beer and somewhere to stand.
-The surrounding blocks include NOMAD Sydney, Poly, and El Loco at Excelsior, a peer set that signals something about the ambient standard the neighbourhood now maintains.
+Forrester's is a bar at 336 Riley Street in Surry Hills, Sydney, priced at about US$35 per person.
+The surrounding blocks include NOMAD Sydney, Poly, and El Loco at Excelsior.

 Approaching on foot in the early evening, the street reads the way Surry Hills tends to: terrace facades, ambient foot traffic, the particular quality of light that happens when a working-class inner suburb gets absorbed into the dining economy without being entirely smoothed out.
 That tension is part of what gives places like Forrester's their character, operating in spaces that carry the memory of earlier, less curated uses.